usc-softarch/arcade_core/codingPhilosophy.md

   world can't really resolve a problem well enough.
 In those cases, ugly mechanisms like reflection and inner switches might be justifiable.
 Just remember, even though it works, it's still not very honorable.
+- **If it handles lists, it should handle arrays** - Except in situations where this is strictly impossible, any function that can handle a Collection should also be able to handle an array of the same type.
+Having to constantly parse between arrays and Collections is a pain, and since different libraries use the two interchangeably, your system should be prepared for both.
+The inverse is also true: if it handles arrays, it should handle lists.
+- **If it handles boxed, it should handle unboxed** - As with the above, unless it is impossible to do so, any function that handles boxed types like Integer and Double should also be able to handle unboxed types like int and double, and vice-versa.